Girl Scout and Boy Scout Programs

 Severson Dells is excited to offer programs for Girl Scouts and Boys Scouts to learn more about local habitats, wildlife and outdoor skills.
 Programs meet from 10am-12pm, unless otherwise noted.

-Check out the offerings we have below and if there is something specific you are interested in for your troop that you don’t see listed, please contact us at 815-335-2915.
+Check out the offerings we have below and if there is a specific badge you are interested in for your troop that you don’t see listed, please contact us at 815-335-2915.
 We are happy to work with you.

 Girl Scout Programs